 2 drops orange flower water, to rinse glass

 Rinse a cocktail coupe with orange flower water and discard excess.
 Shake remaining ingredients with ice and strain into the glass.

-How could I pass up another recipe that uses Cynar?
-Here's a nice cocktail with Tequila, and let's face it, there are not enough of those around!
-Add my favorite amaro and some lime juice and you already have a fantastic balance of sweet, sour, strong and complex.
+How could we pass up another recipe that uses Cynar?
+Here’s a nice cocktail with Tequila, and let’s face it, there are not enough of those around!
+Add our favorite amaro and some lime juice and you already have a fantastic balance of sweet, sour, strong and complex.
 The rhubarb bitters ties it all together and the orange flower water adds a wonderful aroma that really is the icing on this cake.
-Give it a try if you can gather the ingredients, and check out Michael's blog.
+Give it a try if you can gather the ingredients, and check out Michael’s blog.
 Oh, and grab a copy of Imbibe while you are at it.